Developer: Funn Media

 Think of it as a guided reminders app, with several connection points to Apple’s own Health app and some simple measurement tools.
 HabitMinder will provide custom prompts across a whole range of positive habits, as well as the means to track any affirmative action.

-The 49 habits on offer are divided into five main categories: Body, Mind, Healthy Habits, Appreciate, and Commit.
+The dozens of habits on offer are divided into five main categories: Body, Mind, Healthy Habits, Appreciate, and Commit.

 Body will probably be the most-used category over the coming months as people seek to shed their holiday bellies, and it’s also the most functionally varied.
 The likes of Walk and Run feed into the Health app to track your steps, while Stretch and Squats provide a simple manual timer for you to start at set intervals.